PsycheShaman/databricks-terraform/README.md

-# Houseful Technical Interview Submission
+# Databricks Terraform

-This repository contains the solution for the scenario-based question provided during the Houseful technical interview.
-The goal is to design a CI/CD pipeline and a data ingestion/processing pipeline that takes the data from source to target for the Zoopla web application's backend service.
+The goal of this repo is to design a CI/CD pipeline and a data ingestion/processing pipeline that takes real estate listing data simulated by a Lambda funtion into S3, ingests it into Databricks via Autoloader and transforms it through a medallion architecture of Delta Live Tables in order to expose it as a Databricks Dashboard.

 ## Scenario Overview

-We have a backend service, the "publishing service," that handles listings from estate agents and emits JSON messages stored in an S3 bucket.
-These messages are emitted when a listing is created, updated, or deleted.
+Real Estate Inc. has a backend service, which emits JSON messages to an S3 bucket, whenever a listing on their website is created, updated, or deleted.
+This data needs to be flattened and consumed via a dashboard, containing only the currently active listings on the website.

-## Requirements

-1. **One row per listing, per day the listing is live on the site**
-2. **One column per each property in the JSON document**
-3. **No nested fields**
-4. **Table available for query from a Data Warehouse**

 ## Solution Overview